-Scope:

-This specification covers Service Cast Iron pipe, fittings, and compression gaskets used in sanitary drain, waste and vent (DWV), sewer, and storm drainage applications.
-This system is intended for use in non-pressure applications.
+- Scope: This specification covers Service Cast Iron pipe, fittings, and compression gaskets used in sanitary drain, waste, and vent (DWV), sewer, and storm drainage applications.
+This system is intended for use in non-pressure applications. - Specification: Service Cast Iron pipe and fittings shall be manufactured from gray cast iron with a tensile strength of not less than 21,000 psi.
+Compression gaskets shall be manufactured from an elastomer meeting the requirements of ASTM C 564.

-Specification:

 Pipe and fittings shall comply with ASTM A 74.
 Compression gaskets shall comply with ASTM C 564.
-All pipe and fitting shall be made in the United States, and marked with the collective trademark of the Cast Iron Soil Pipe Institute, .
-Service cast iron pipe and fittings are listed by NSF® International to the UP Code.
+All pipe and fittings shall be made in the United States and marked with the collective trademark of the Cast Iron Soil Pipe Institute, $\textcircled{}{}^{\textcircled{}}$ , and listed by NSF® International.
+All pipe and fittings shall be of the same manufacturer.
+All systems shall utilize a separate waste and vent system.